RN and DR Title Protection Law

 No person shall, for remuneration, practice nursing as defined in subsection (a) of section 20-87a, in this state unless such person has received a certificate as a registered nurse or a license as an advanced practice registered nurse and no person shall practice advanced nursing practice as defined in subsection (b) of said section unless such person has received a license as an advanced practice registered nurse and no person shall, for remuneration, practice nursing as defined in subsection (c) of said section unless such person has been certified as a licensed practical nurse or a registered nurse or licensed as an advanced practice registered nurse.
 Any person who violates any provision of this chapter or who willfully makes false representation to the Board of Examiners for Nursing shall be fined not more than five hundred dollars or imprisoned for not more than five years or both.
 Said board shall cause to be presented to the prosecuting officer having jurisdiction evidence of any violation of any such provision.
 For purposes of this section each instance of patient contact or consultation which is in violation of any provision of this section shall constitute a separate offense.

 Workplace Violence Laws

 CT Revised Statutes § Sec.
 53a-167c

-Assault of public safety, emergency medical, public transit or health care personnel is a class C felony.
-If any person who is confined in an institution or facility of the Department of Correction is sentenced to a term of imprisonment for assault of an employee of the Department of Correction under this section, such term shall run consecutively to the term for which the person was serving at the time of the assault.
-In any prosecution under this section involving assault of a health care employee, as defined in section 19a-490q, it shall be a defense that the defendant is a person with a disability as described in subdivision (13), (15) or (20) of section 46a- 51 and the defendant's conduct was a clear and direct manifestation of the disability.
+Assault of emergency room physician, nurse, or health care employee is a class C felony.
+In any prosecution under this section involving assault of a health care employee, as defined in section 19a-490q, it shall be a defense that the defendant is a person with a disability as described in subdivision (13), (15) or (20) of section 46a-51 and the defendant's conduct was a clear and direct manifestation of the disability